4u7157/android_device_samsung_on7xelte/README.md

 The Samsung J7 Prime (codenamed _"on7xelte"_) is a mid-range smartphone from Samsung.

-It was announced and released in June 2016.
+It was announced and released in November, 2016.

 ## Device specifications